 Every day we are bombarded with diet plans and products that claim to be the ticket to reaching and maintaining optimal health.
 I firmly believe that no one diet works for everyone.
 My approach focuses on increasing high-quality whole foods and water, while minimizing the intake of inflammatory and artificial foods.
 I also look at blood panels, health history, health status, age, activity level, body composition, and personal preferences and individual health goals to assess individual nutritional needs.

-Kathy McNeely, MS, CNS, LDN offers nutritional counseling on Sunday afternoons and Monday evenings at Center Point Healing.
+Kathy McNeely, MS, CNS, LDN offers nutritional counseling on Fridays, by appointment only at Center Point Healing.

 - Includes: family & medical history, diet analysis, body composition evaluation and specific recommendations